- May 23rd-24th, 2023

 Just as cities around the world move on from COVID’s disruption, they’re getting slammed with new challenges, from an uncertain economy to climate change.
 Modern, sustainable mobility has emerged as a key engine for economic and environmental resilience for the long term — for both governments and businesses.
 How efficiently the public and private sectors build those mobility systems is more important than ever.

-Join us on May 23rd-24th at Station F, Paris, where mobility leaders will co-create innovative solutions to strengthen businesses, industries, and economies with winning mobility ecosystems.
+On May 23rd-24th at Station F, Paris, mobility leaders co-created innovative solutions to strengthen businesses, industries, and economies with winning mobility ecosystems.

-This year's Global Mobility Executive Forum will include the below panels, headlined by senior business and government leaders across mobility — from automotive and air travel to rail and energy industries.
+This year's Global Mobility Executive Forum included the below panels, headlined by senior business and government leaders across mobility — from automotive and air travel to rail and energy industries.

 - What sustainable mobility means for smart cities